murakaru/-CISSP-Challenge---2024-Study-Notes-Repository/README.md

-# 90DaysOfCISSP
+# 100 Daays of CISSP Challenge
-For next 100 days I will follow some course and books to learn about AWS Follow along with me to learn Amazon Web Services (AWS) in details I will update daily progress here share contents, videos and notes
+For next 100 days I will follow some course and books to learn about CISSP Follow along with me to learn CISSP in details
+I will update daily progress here share contents, audio and notes